YBHwang/clova-developer-guide/en/CEK/References/Clova_Home_Extension_Message.md

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>Clova Home extension messages are classified into request and response messages.
 Request messages sent from CEK to an extension are in the `XxxxRequest` format and response messages sent from an extension to CEK are in the `XxxxConfirmation` or `XxxxResponse` format.
-In addition, a normal HTTPS response (200 OK) must be sent even when an error occurs, and this response message must have the same name as `XxxxError`.</p>
+Also, even when an error occurs, you must return a 200 OK HTTP response.
+Such response messages follow the `XxxxError` name format.</p>
 </div>

 #### Message structure